 Reason illumined by faith, when it inquires diligently, piously, soberly, reaches with God's help some extremely fruitful understanding of the mysteries both in virtue of the analogy of things it knows naturally and in virtue of the interconnection of the mysteries with one another and with man's last end.
-But it never becomes capable of grasping them after the fashion it grasps the truths that lie within its proper range.
-For the divine mysteries by their very nature so exceed created intellect that even when given by revelation and accepted by faith still by the veil of faith itself they remain as it were covered over by some sort of cloud (DS 3016).
+But it never becomes capable of grasping them after the fashion it grasps the truths that lie within its proper range. divine For the di e mysteries by their very nature so exceed created intellect that even when given by revelation and accepted by faith still be the perveil of faith itself they remain as it were covered over by some sort of cloud (DS 3016).
 It would seem to be the understanding attained by reason illumined by faith that is praised in the quotation from Vincent of Lerins (DS 3020).
-For this understanding regards, not some human invention, but the mysteries revealed by God and accepted on faith; and so from the nature of the case it will be ".. in suo dumtaxat genere, in eodem scilicet dogmate, eodem sensu eademque sententia" (DS 3020).
+For this understanding regards, not some human invention, but the mysteries revealed by God and accepted on faith; and so from the nafure of the case will be ".. in suo dumtaxat genere, in eodem scilicet dogmate, e e e e sensu eademque sententia" (DS 3020).

 Finally, there is reason that steps beyond its proper bounds to invade and disturb the realm of faith (DS 3019).
 For the doctrine of faith, which God has revealed, has not been proposed as some sort of philosophic discovery to be perfected by human talent.
 It is a divine deposit, given to the spouse of Christ, to be guarded faithfully and to be declared infallibly.
-Hence there is ever to be retained that meaning of the sacred dogmas that once was declared by holy mother church; and from that meaning there is to be no departure under the pretext of some profounder understanding (DS 3020).
+Hence there is ever to be retained that meaning of the sacred Bootrine dogmas that once was declared by holy mother church; and from that meaning there is to be no departure under the prop pretext of some profounder understanding (DS 3020).